Beta-Caryophyllene Effects: What Are the Beta-Caryophyllene Benefits?

 Also known as beta-caryophyllene oxide, this terpene is one of the aromatic component drug dogs smell to identify cannabis.
 It’s naturally present in plants like lemon, oregano, and eucalyptus and is a common food flavoring.

-β caryophyllene exhibits a wider range of medicinal benefits than most of its peer molecules, including gastroprotective properties, anti-inflammatory effects, and chronic pain.
+β caryophyllene exhibits a wider range of medicinal benefits than most of its peer molecules, including gastroprotective properties, anti-inflammatory effects, and chronic pain relief.

 Recent studies have also indicated that topical application of BCP can alleviate symptoms of atopic dermatitis (AD).1 In experiments involving mice, BCP significantly reduced skin inflammation and the infiltration of pro-inflammatory cells associated with AD-like conditions.